elatorres/PR_08_gRPC_03_tsl/README.md

     </ItemGroup>
 ```

+To run this example we need to place the private key and the certificate in the directory of the executable Server.
+And the certificate on the directory of the executable Client.

 If everything is OK then building and running the Server first and then the client woukd show the demonstration.
 Regards.